8-Day Small Group Tibet Tour: Lhasa to Everest Base Camp Adventure

 Opportunities to Make Friends Worldwide

-Private Tour Options Available
+Private Tour Option Available

 📍 Route: Lhasa–Gyantse–Shigatse–Mt.
 Everest–Lhasa

-🧭 Overview
+Overview

+Embark on a classic 8-day Tibet Tour: Lhasa-Everest Base Camp adventure.
+This small group tour is perfect for travelers seeking an affordable yet immersive experience in Tibet.
+Starting in Lhasa, you’ll journey through the spiritual heart of Tibet and make your way to the breathtaking Everest Base Camp.
+Explore iconic Tibetan sites like Potala Palace and Jokhang Temple, and travel through majestic Himalayan landscapes.
 Whether you’re looking for a budget-friendly Tibet Everest tour or dreaming of standing at the foot of Everest in a small group setting, this well-paced itinerary offers a perfect balance of comfort and adventure.

 Tour Map